sCrypt-Inc/scryptTS-docs/docs/tutorials/ordinal-lock.md

     @method()
     public purchase(receiver: Addr) {
         const outputs =
-            Utils.buildAddressOutput(receiver, 1n) + // inscription to the buyer
+            Utils.buildAddressOutput(receiver, 1n) + // ordinal to the buyer
             Utils.buildAddressOutput(hash160(this.seller), this.amount) + // fund to the seller
             this.buildChangeOutput()
         assert(